repkins/subnautica-terraforming-mod/README.md

 ## Features:
 - **Saves/loads** modified terrain to/from saves.
 Saves only those terrain areas which was modified, reducing save size bloating, into new "CompiledOctreesCache" folder in your save folders.
 - **Allows "partially" burying habitat modules** into terrain.
 Mod automatically modifies terrain around them after finishing construction so habitat modules does not "overlap" with the terrain.
+    - Also allows to **place base module with overlapping rogue objects** (referred as construction obstacles) otherwise vanilla version prevents to place.
-    - Also allows to destroy almost all rogue objects (aka obstacles) overlapping with base module (rocks, stones, structures, etc) using a hotkey.
+    - Allows to destroy rogue objects overlapping with base module **using a hotkey**.
-    - Highlights overlapping objects to be destroyed.
+    - **Highlights overlapping objects** to be destroyed.
 This also includes rogue objects if destroy obstacles enabled.
 - **Repulsion cannon** *("Obsolete" in Below Zero)* now can remove small portions of terrain when "shooting" pulses at those spots in terrain.
 - **"Obsolete" terraformer** tool (obtainable using console commands only, i.e. "*item terraformer*") now actually works, which removes/adds portions of terrain.
 - **"dig #"** console command also now actually works which allows to perform **spherical removal** of terrain at player location as a sphere center within provided radius as a first parameter of command, ex. "dig 5".